 It was a very good break for me, and I even learned new words, expressions, and quotes that I used to help get my creative hand moving again.

 I tried A LOT of things to get myself out of this writing funk.
-I made a list of everything that I tried to share them with you in the hopes that it might help you get through writer’s block too.
+I made a list of everything that I tried in the hopes that it might help you get through writer’s block too.

 Take a deep breath.